DOTA 2 Hardware Performance Tested

 This doesn’t make any changes to the scene, but it should affect the ambient creatures like butterflies and squirrels to be present or not.

 Lowering the rendering quality makes the objects and environment blurred.
 Some details are also removed.

-High Shadow setting adds the necessary shadows of objects and environment.
-Shadows are remove on medium and low settings, but on medium setting, there are self-shadow left, visible on creeps and tower, while in low setting every shadows are removed.
+High Shadow setting adds the necessary shadows of objects and the environment.
+Shadows are remove on medium and low settings, but on the medium setting, there are self-shadow left, visible on creeps and tower, while in low setting every shadow is removed.